huwwp/cryptop/README.rst

 cryptop
 =======
 cryptop is a lightweight command line based cryptocurrency portfolio.
-Built on python and ncurses with simplicity in mind, cryptop updates in realtime.
+Built on Python 3 and ncurses with simplicity in mind, cryptop updates in realtime.

 .. image:: img\cryptop.png